-The HuGo app lists Hungarian points of interest from the past as well as the present in categories such as historic, food, community, services, official as well as events.
-HuGo’s avatar is an adventure-seeking modern hussar, who visits Hungarian sites in the US and shares those with everyone who follows along.
+The HuGo app lists Hungarian points of interest from the past as well as the present in categories such as history, food, community, services, official and events.
+HuGo’s avatar is an adventure-seeking modern hussar, who visits Hungarian sites in the US and shares them with everyone who follows along.

 “Though it may only be known to few, a Hungarian Hussar named Mihály Kováts played a significant role in establishing the American cavalry in the South during the American Revolution.
 He gave the ultimate sacrifice and died in Charleston, South Carolina for the cause of freedom.
 He symbolizes the important role that Hungarians played in US history from its very beginnings, and this is why we chose the hussar character for the app” – said Anna Smith Lacey, Executive Director of the Hungary Foundation, the creator of the app.

-The app’s concept was developed by the Washington DC-based Hungary Foundation, with the active involvement of Hungarian American organizations and American users who have an interest in Hungary.
+The app’s concept was developed by the Washington DC-based Hungary Foundation, with the active involvement of Hungarian American organizations and American users interested in Hungary.

 “We Hungarians have been contributing to the development of America for centuries, there is barely a place within the USA without a Hungarian footprint.
 That’s a story we would like to tell in a practical way through the app.” – said Anna Smith Lacey, head of the foundation.

-HuGo already features hundreds of Hungarian sites within the US, ranging from a chimney cake maker in California to the stained glass windows of the Washington National Cathedral made by Ervin Bossányi, iconic New York skyscrapers (St. Moritz Hotel, or the Ritz) designed by Emery Roth (Imre Róth) or an authentic Hungarian farm in Pennsylvania, the “source” of Hungarian Dobos cake as well as numerous sculptures and plaques of Hungarian Freedom Fighter Lajos Kossuth.
+HuGo already features hundreds of Hungarian sites within the US, ranging from a chimney cake maker in California to the stained glass windows of the Washington National Cathedral made by Ervin Bossányi.
+Other sites include the iconic New York St. Moritz Hotel and Ritz skyscrapers designed by Emery Roth (Imre Róth) or an authentic Hungarian farm in Pennsylvania, the “source” of Hungarian Dobos cake as well as numerous sculptures and plaques of Hungarian Freedom Fighter Lajos Kossuth.